Teja-Sureddy/django-oscar/README.md

-allow get for logout, search for 'logout/' and change the view
+# Ecommerce Using Django Oscar

-# Ecommerce Using Oscar
+E-Commerce Template for Django Using Django Oscar

 | Package  | Version |
 |----------|---------|